luisenoz/luisenoz.github.io/_posts/2020-11-12-Ch2-FromModelToOnlineApp.md

 - On your Terminal head over to the above-created folder by using “cd” command.
 - Next, clone your Github repository using “git clone (the URL of your repo)”.
 *(in my case: git clone https://github.com/#######/Aus-Places-Classifier.git).
-(you can get the url from the green CODE botton at the top of your repo)*.
+(you can get the url from the green CODE button at the top of your Github repo)*.
 <ins>Note:</ins> You may be prompted for username and password.
-If so, please provide your Github username and password.

 - Finally, run the below commands in same order to upload the large file.
 Run it in the folder of the cloned Github repository that was created in your machine in the last point.